hlorus/CAD_Sketcher/docs/installation.md

 - If you're on windows start blender as administrator when installing the dependency
 - If you've installed blender through a package manager try again with a version from [blender.org](https://www.blender.org/download/)
 - Check the application's output in the system console for any warnings or hints to find out why it's failing
+- Blender can be installed through package managers, installing external python packages with such installations might not be possible.
+Try to use the addon with Blender installed from the official website.
 - Ask for help

 ## Updating